 - In women, heavier periods and/or bleeding in-between

 - In women, pain when you have sex

-When chlamydia trachomatis bacteria gets into the eyes, it can cause conjunctivitis (pain, redness and discharge).
+When chlamydia trachomatis bacteria gets into the eyes, it can cause conjunctivitis (pain, redness, itching and discharge).

 If you notice these symptoms in your sexual partner you should avoid sexual contact until they’ve received advice and treatment.
 If you notice these symptoms in yourself, visit a doctor as soon as possible.